 Making this recipe is easy, albeit a little time-consuming.
 Fortunately, most of the time is spent waiting for the stock to finish cooking.
 But good things come to those who wait and in this case, the good thing is a gorgeous, golden broth that needs virtually no accompanying ingredients because it tastes that good on its own.

 In this chicken and yellow lentil recipe, you only have a few main steps and components:

-- The homemade stock.
+- The homemade broth.
 This is the most important part.
-I keep it simple and simmer a whole chicken with a few small yellow onions and black peppercorns.
-Be sure to keep those onion papers on; that’s what creates the beautifully colored stock!
+I keep it simple and simmer a chicken with small yellow onions and black peppercorns.
+Be sure to keep those onion papers on; that creates the beautifully colored broth!

 - Yellow lentils.
 You can use red or brown lentils or even canned white beans if you prefer.
 Stick with something that is cream or yellow colored so as not to muddy the beautiful stock.